 Our surgical units, outfitted with hospital-grade surgical equipment, meet you and your pet at a designated location booked by our office staff.
 Your pet is taken on board, anesthetized, and monitored as our experienced doctors perform the procedure or surgery.
 Once your pet is given the all-clear, you can take them home.
 It’s that easy!
 Call, text, or email for a free estimate, no exam fees!

-Dr. Kelly’s Mobile Surgical Unit offers a range of surgical and preventative care procedures, including spay/neuter, dental procedures, mass removals, vaccinations, microchipping, cherry eye removals, and more.
+Dr. Kelly’s Surgical Unit offers a range of surgical and preventative care procedures, including spay/neuter, dental procedures, mass removals, vaccinations, microchipping, cherry eye removals, and more.
 Unfortunately, we do not offer diagnostic care.
 To view the full service and price list, please check out our Prices page.

 Yes!
-Dr. Kelly’s Mobile Surgical Unit loves to work with local rescues and shelter organizations.
+Dr. Kelly’s Surgical Unit loves to work with local rescues and shelter organizations.
 If you happen to be one, give us a call, text, or email about special pricing.